vegawidget/vegabrite/ideas.md

 - [x] vl$ for make object functions
 - [ ] Roxygen consolidation -- use eval
 - [ ] Make col --> column

+NEED to make sure ... actually respected for obj functions.
+Also add ... capabilities to others

+.modify_args shouldn't need to get a list of all acceptable -- can pull fresh? from Schema?
+And can do its own figuring out of what needs to happen?